 There is no single food that can increase your body’s ability to use fat for energy or speed up your metabolism, including pressed juices.
 Your body’s metabolism is fairly complex and is difficult to change.

 If your gut health is suffering it is likely caused by poor dietary and lifestyle choices (17).
-Eliminating all food for juice can sometimes create an anecdotal effect, leading some to believe it is the juice itself that corrected the problem.
-In actually, there is no significant research suggesting that any type of juice can promote better gut health or improve digestion over a generally healthy diet.
+Replacing all food with juice can sometimes create an anecdotal effect, leading some to believe it is the juice itself that corrected the problem.
+In actuality, there is no significant research suggesting any type of juice can promote better gut health or improve digestion over a generally healthy diet.

 In fact, the opposite may be true when it comes to digestion since juicing eliminates nearly all fiber from your diet.

-Currently there is no research showing that juice cleanses are beneficial to weight loss or that they should be recommended at all.
-Even though it is possible to cut a significant amount of calories by only drinking juice, you could also be missing out on some essential nutrition - like protein, fiber and healthy fats.
+Currently, there is no research showing that juice cleanses are beneficial for weight loss or that they should be recommended at all.
+Even though it is possible to cut a significant amount of calories by only drinking juice, you could also be missing out on essential nutrition like protein, fiber, and healthy fats.
 Not to mention, this type of diet is not sustainable and you might end up gaining all the weight back as soon as you start eating again.

 That being said, some juice can be a source of great nutrition and could be an excellent addition to your diet if you are having a hard time getting enough fruits or veggies into your day.
-Just look for options with more veggies and less calories and sugar overall.
+Just look for options with more veggies, less calories, and lower sugar.